Skip to main content

 PhD-level science questions 69% 78% +9%

 "One way to think about reasoning is there are some problems that benefit from being able to think about it for longer.
-You know, there's this classic notion of System 1 versus System 2 thinking in humans.
-System 1 is the more automatic, instinctive response and System 2 is the slower, more process-driven response." — Noam Brown, OpenAI
+There is this classic notion of System 1 versus System 2 thinking in humans.
+System 1 is the more automatic, instinctive response and System 2 is the slower, more process-driven response." -- Noam Brown, OpenAI

-o1-mini offers similar reasoning capabilities at lower cost, optimized for STEM tasks that don't require broad world knowledge.
+o1-mini offers similar reasoning capabilities at lower cost, optimized for STEM tasks that do not require broad world knowledge.

-The headline? o3 achieved 87.5% on the ARC-AGI benchmark (in high-compute mode), a test specifically designed to measure general intelligence capabilities.
-For context, previous models struggled to break 30%.
+The headline: o3 achieved 87.5% on the ARC-AGI benchmark (in high-compute mode), a test specifically designed to measure general intelligence capabilities.
+Previous models struggled to break 30%.

 Why o3 matters: